modernxmpp/client-docs/clients/pidgin/index.md

 On the `Add Buddy` window, complete the required fields:

 - **Account**: if you're logged in to multiple accounts, select which one to add your contact to.
 - **Buddy's username**: enter your contact's complete user ID.
-If he's using the same server as the currently selected account, you can omit the server name and enter just the user's name (only the part on the left of the `@` sign).
+If they're using the same server as the currently selected account, you can omit the server name and enter just the user name (only the part on the left of the `@` sign).
 - **Alias** (optional): enter an alias for your contact, if you prefer a shorter or more distinct name for your contact.
-- **Add buddy to group**: select an existing group from the dropdown list or enter a custom group name to create a new group to add this contact to.
+- **Add buddy to group**: select an existing group from the dropdown list or enter a new group name to create a new group for this contact.

 ![Add Buddy](img/add-buddy.png)